Friday's analyst upgrades and downgrades

 “We view execution risk associated with integration of disparate global operations combined with continued focus on expansion and acquisitions as substantial.
 In short, we think Hudson's Bay may have bitten off more than it can operationally chew, limiting the ability to recognize revenue, sourcing, and SG&A synergies that could come from consolidation of the department store landscape.
 We note the recently identified $75-million in cost savings represent a modest 50 basis points benefit to operating margins.
 Our long-term model has operating margins remaining negative over the next five years, with a five-year adjusted EBITDA growth CAGR of 3 per cent.”

-Though he called the company’s real estate assets “compelling,” he said its unclear “how to untangle from operating company.”
+Though he called the company’s real estate assets “compelling,” he said it's unclear “how to untangle from operating company.”

 Mr. Buss lowered his fiscal 2017 revenue projection to $14.693-billion from $15.098-billion.
 His EBITDA estimate dropped to $688-million from $859-million, while his earnings per share expectation fell to a 96-cent loss from a 16-cent profit.